Worldvolume Hybrid Monte Carlo algorithm for group manifolds: HMC algorithm for a compact group

-The $2\times 2$ block matrix can be inverted analytically, yielding the following Poisson brackets for $G = U(n)$ (or $G = SU(n)$):
+The $2\times 2$ block matrix admits an analytical inversion, yielding the following Poisson brackets for $G = U(n)$ (or $G = SU(n)$):

-To derive these Poisson brackets in such a manner that manifestly preserves the traceless condition of $\pi$, it is preferable to express $\pi$ in terms of its Lie algebra components $\pi_a$.
+To derive these Poisson brackets in such a manner that manifestly preserves the traceless condition on $\pi$, it is preferable to express $\pi$ in terms of its Lie algebra components $\pi_a$.
 Then, the symplectic potential becomes

 and the symplectic form $\omega = da$ is given by